nwstetson/PigPersonality/README.md

 📝 See Data_Collection_Materials for the pig personality survey I created, as well as the ethogram I used and the HanDBase files needed to replicate the project.

-🐽 I have also posted my full thesis, plus some bonus pig pictures and videos
+🐽 I have also posted some bonus pig pictures and videos

 ## You can also contact me here: